lightningdevkit/lightningdevkit.org/docs/_blog/teos-uses-ldk-to-build-open-source-watchtower.md

 Furthermore, LDK supports various lightning features that we may need in the future, such as anchors.
 At the end of the day, LDK makes it possible to focus on the product/protocol you are building and care less about the low-level lightning/bitcoin parts that are needed.
 # Results

-We’ve reached a more robust and stable codebase, easier to contribute to and integrate with other projects.
+The TEOS codebase is now more robust and stable, making it easier to contribute to and integrate with other projects.

 Functionality-wise, we recently reached the same state as the old Python codebase.
 We are currently focusing on new functionality and integrations.
 From a project health perspective, we’ve achieved a healthier community, primarily due to using Rust and LDK.
 Also, it’s easier to make improvements to a project when you speak, literally, the same language and use the same tooling.